Terces Jobs is also available in your country: United States. Starting good opportunities here now!

 Education and Experience:

-• Up to completion of high school and some work experience in basic labour; horticulture training or experience an asset.
+• Up to completion of high school and some work experience.

 Knowledge, Skills and Abilities:

-• Some knowledge of the functions of the branch concerned and the establish practices in carrying out the work.
+• Some knowledge of the functions of the branch concerned and the established practices in vehicle maintenance and servicing.

-• Ability to exercise some independence of judgement and action in the routine or simple aspects of the work.
+• Ability to exercise some independence of judgment and action in the routine or simple aspects of the work.

 • Ability to courteously answer questions and deal with the public.

-A current and valid Class 5 BC Driver’s License and a Satisfactory National Safety Code driving record is required
+• A current and valid Class 5 BC Driver’s License and a Satisfactory National Safety Code driving record are required.

 • 5 years accumulation of no more than 9 points, not in excess of 3 points per single year